 Our Affiliate Members

 Our Affiliate Membership scheme is open to non-governmental organisations and corporations wishing to show their support and engage in the processes of developing innovative Co-operative Councils.
-Click here to find out more or contact email@example.com.
+The values and principles of Affiliate Members align with the network’s and they are supportive in the development of cooperative policy, practice and can demonstrate they deliver a positive social impact to local communities.

 Thank you to our Affiliate Members: